 Public speaker at TED (TED Global Summit, Banff, June 2016) and TEDx (TEDx Thessaloniki, April 2016), Clear Lines Festival (2015), Lughnasa International Friel Festival (2015), Women of the World Cambridge (2016), Evening Standard Young Progress Makers Festival (2017), Heresy Consulting (2017 and 2018) - 'Moral Courage and Business Leadership' and ‘The Bystander Effect’, University of Chicago (May 2017).

-Social enterprise founder of the international #NotGuilty campaign against sexual violence and victim-blaming featured in The Times, Guardian, Telegraph, Independent, Evening Standard, TIME, BBC, World Bank Group, Channel 4, Elle, Metro, Le Monde, The Guardian's alternative New Year's honours (2015), Sheryl Sandberg's optionb.org, Stylist, and the book 'LGBT & The Criminal Justice System'.
-Ambassador for Campfire Care.
-Previously: researcher for The AIDS Legal Network, Cape Town, in 2014.
+Previously: founder of the international #NotGuilty platform for survivors of sexual violence featured in The Times, Guardian, Telegraph, Independent, Evening Standard, TIME, BBC, World Bank Group, Channel 4, Elle, Metro, Le Monde, The Guardian's alternative New Year's honours list (2015), Sheryl Sandberg's optionb.org, Stylist, and the book 'LGBT & The Criminal Justice System'.

 Wrote a thesis on the trolling and uglification of women in the public sphere from 17th century to modern day Twitter.

-Outside of work interests include climbing mountains, outdoor sports, travel, music, wild swimming, theatre, literature, food & equality.
+Outside of work interests include climbing mountains, outdoor sports, travel, music, wild swimming, books, and food.
 Preferably all at once.